✦ Scandinavian-inspired design, curated for modern living

 Factors to Consider When Choosing a Surge Protector for a Dehumidifier

 When you choose a surge protector for your dehumidifier, check the power rating and make sure it matches your unit’s needs.
-You’ll also want to confirm voltage compatibility, surge protection strength, outlet count, and whether a safety delay is included.
+You’ll also want to confirm voltage compatibility, surge protection strength, outlet count, cord length, indicator lights, and whether a safety delay is included.
 These features help you protect your dehumidifier and keep it running reliably.

 Power Rating